 - a.
-A change of Tenant process should only be used: - when a Tenant is leaving a Joint Tenancy and the Landlord has no claim against the Deposit for the Tenant leaving the Joint Tenancy: - when a Tenant is leaving a Joint Tenancy and a new Tenant is being added to a Joint Tenancy and the Landlord has no claim against the Deposit for the Tenant leaving the Joint Tenancy; or - when a new Tenant is being added to a Joint Tenancy only. - b.
-Landlords will be able to add or remove Tenants from a Tenancy via their online account. - If a Landlord has opted for Enhanced Authentication they will have to enter a 6 digit code in order to add or remove Tenants from a Tenancy.
+A change of Tenant process should only be used: - when a Tenant is leaving a Joint Tenancy and the Landlord has no claim against the Deposit for the Tenant leaving the Joint Tenancy: - when a Tenant is leaving a Joint Tenancy and a new Tenant is being added to a Joint Tenancy and the Landlord has no claim against the Deposit for the Tenant leaving the Joint Tenancy; - when a new Tenant is being added to a Joint Tenancy only; or - when a Tenant is leaving a Sole Tenancy and being replaced by another Tenant and the Landlord has no claim against the Deposit for the Tenant leaving the Tenancy. - b.
+Landlords will be able to add or remove Tenants from a Tenancy via their online account. - c.
+If a Landlord has opted for Enhanced Authentication they will have to enter a 6 digit code in order to add or remove Tenants from a Tenancy.
 We will provide that code to the Landlord or Tenant's email address or mobile phone via SMS - d.
 When a landlord seeks to add or remove either a Joint Tenant or a Sole Tenant from a Tenancy via their online account or via a phone call to our Customer Service Centre, we will send confirmation of that change by email, SMS or post to; - the Landlord, Letting Agent or Organisation in respect of the Property; - the Tenants who will continue to reside in the Property; - any incoming Tenants; and - any outgoing Tenants. - e.
-We will advise all Tenants that if they do not want us to make the changes that the Landlord has requested that they must call us via the Customer Service Centre on 0330 303 0030 within 9 days.
+We will advise all Tenants that if they do not want us to make the changes that the Landlord has requested that they must call us via the Customer Service Centre on 0330 303 0033 within 9 days.
 If no Tenants contact us, we will complete the removal as the Landlord has requested. - f.
 We will not repay any part of the Deposit to outgoing Tenants unless the repayment process is completed. - g.
 Where a Tenant is removed from a Joint Tenancy it is the remaining Tenants' responsibility to arrange any payments to an outgoing Tenant or Relevant Person.